Khovanov width and dealternation number of positive braid links: Dealternation number and cobordism distance for torus links with braid index 6

 By deleting the $2n$ even generators in $\beta_{n-1}$, we find a positive braid word where $k_1$, $k_3$ and $k_5$ are positive integers such that $k_1+k_3+k_5=8n-5$.
 The closure of $\alpha_n$ is the torus knot $T(2,8n+1)$.
 Since deleting a generator in a positive braid word corresponds to deleting a band in the associated Seifert surface, we have that $F(6,2n+1)$ may be turned into $F(2,8n+1)$ by removing $2n$ bands.
 Consequently, $F(2,8n+1)$ is an incompressible subsurface of $F(6,2n+1)$.

 For the second statement of the Proposition, we recall that, if a knot $K$ is the boundary of a genus $g_K$ incompressible subsurface of a genus $g_L$ Seifert surface with boundary the knot $L$, then there exists a cobordism of genus $g_L-g_K$ between $K$ and $L$.
-Applying this to $T(2,8n+1)$ and $T(6,6n+1)$ yields a cobordism of genus $n$.
-More explicitly, such a cobordism is e.g. given by $2n$ saddles guided by the $2n$ bands corresponding to the deleted generators described in the previous paragraph. \end{proof} For the proofs of \cref{prop6torus} and \cref{main3}, we use \cref{lemma:manyodd} and \cref{prop:subsurfaces} as geometric inputs, respectively.
-As an obstruction to cobordisms and the dealternation number we use the Upsilon invariant, which we recall next, before applying it in the proofs of \cref{prop6torus} and \cref{main3}.
+Applying this to $T(2,8n+1)$ and $T(6,2n+1)$ for $n=3k\pm1$ yields a cobordism of genus $n$.
+More explicitly, such a cobordism is e.g.~given by $2n$ saddles guided by the $2n$ bands corresponding to the deleted generators described in the previous paragraph.
+Finally, $n$ realises the cobordism distance since by the triangle inequality the cobordism distance $\cd(T(6,2n+1),T(2,8n+1))$ is greater than or equal to

+where the equality is given by the local Thom conjecture proven by Kronheimer and Mrowka~\cite[Corollary~1.3]{KronheimerMrowka_Gaugetheoryforemb}: